strategineer/personal-website/content/bin/speedruns/surmount/index.md

 : C - You can shoot this at a unclimbable wall and then use climb with it.
 Not super useful.
 Apparently someone threw the spike and it attached to them allowing them to climb anywhere using the spike attached to themselves or something like that.
 TBD

 Bounce Pad
 : C - Inconsistent and it doesn't do very much on its own.
-It might be useful for launching yourself into a solid wall and glitching your way up (TBD).
+It might be useful for launching yourself into a solid wall and glitching your way up (I don't know if this is possible but maybe?).
+This is the first item I get rid of if I need to make space in my inventory.

-If I forget any items, they're probably not very good.
+Let me know if I missed any consumable items!

-# Equipment Tier List
+# Equippable Item Tier List

-TBD
+Stamina Boost Wife Beater
+: S - More Stamina More Good.

+High Jump Shoes
+: A - Makes you jump higher.
+No brainer on this one.

+Long Arm Sweater
+: C - Probably not worth using.
+Makes climbing feel different and weird.
+I'd have to practice a bunch with this sweater before I would be comfortable using it in a run.

+Helmet
+: D - You shouldn't be getting hurt in the first place, and if you do you should have some food on you or around you to nibble on to get that stamina back.
+This is a waste of an item slot IMO.

+Let me know if I missed any equippable items!

-# Mushroom Tier List
+# Mushrooms

-TBD
+I have no clue how mushrooms work, I'm not sure if their effects are randomized or not.

+All I know is that:
+- I ate a stubby green (I think?) mushroom that made me move really fast.
+- I ate a tall purple (I think?) mushroom that made me constantly lose stamina.

+Mushrooms are rare and eating them seems like kind of a crap shoot.
+I'm probably going to do it anyway for knowledge but I don't think it's "good".

 # Terminology